kusumi/fileobj/doc/README.examples.md

         $ fileobj ./a.out
           (command)CTRL-u

 + Open a file *./a.out* and move the cursor to offset 0x10000.
+The [...] syntax gets evaluated by eval(...) function in Python.
+If Python3 runs fileobj, [...] syntax requires 0o prefix for an octal value.

         $ fileobj ./a.out
           (command)[0x10000]go